KDE/spectacle/README.md

 # Spectacle - The KDE Screenshot Utility

-Spectacle is screenshot taking utility for the KDE desktop.
+Spectacle is a screenshot taking utility for the KDE desktop.
 Spectacle can also be used in non-KDE X11 desktop environments.

 ## Contributing